Four4Two/fury-mainnet/README.md

 # Setting Up a Genesis Fury Validator

-# Launching Kava
+# Launching Fury

-This document includes instructions for validators who intend to participate in the launch of the Kava mainnet.
+This document includes instructions for validators who intend to participate in the launch of the Fury mainnet.
 Please note:

-1. This process is intended for technically inclined people who have participated in Kava testnets and other `cosmos-sdk` based blockchain launches.
+1. This process is intended for technically inclined people who have participated in Fury testnets and other `cosmos-sdk` based blockchain launches.
 Experience running production IT systems is strongly recommended.
-2. KAVA staked during genesis will be at risk of 5% slashing if your validator double signs.
-If you accidentally misconfigure your validator setup, this can easily happen, and slashed KAVA are not expected to be recoverable by any means.
+2. Fury staked during genesis will be at risk of 5% slashing if your validator double signs.
+If you accidentally misconfigure your validator setup, this can easily happen, and slashed Fury are not expected to be recoverable by any means.
 Additionally, if you double-sign, your validator will be tombstoned and you will be required to change operator and signing keys.
 3. You will be creating public key accounts that are restored via their mnemonic.
-It is vital that you securely backup and store your mnemonic for any accounts that are created during this process. **Failure to do so can result in the irrecoverable loss of all KAVA tokens**.
+It is vital that you securely backup and store your mnemonic for any accounts that are created during this process. **Failure to do so can result in the irrecoverable loss of all Fury tokens**.

 ## Instructions